sekaa4/nodejs2022Q4-service/README.md

 ### Migrations

-Migrations execute automatically when ```docker-compose``` command complete and create database entities, if you want to migrate manually you can write next command in your terminal (Note: database entities reset):
+Migrations execute automatically when ```docker-compose``` command complete and create database entities.

+If you want to migrate manually you can execute next command in your terminal:

 ```
+rm -rf ./prisma/migrations
 npx prisma migrate dev --name my-custom-migrate
 ```